 We include products in articles we think are useful for our readers.
 If you buy products or services through links on our website, we may earn a small commission.

 The Keto Diet and Human Evolution

-Humans evolved the ability to eat keto as we left behind the vegetarian diet of our primate ancestors and began scavenging, hunting meat.
+Humans evolved the ability to eat keto as we left behind the vegetarian diet of our primate ancestors and began scavenging and hunting meat.

 For the vast majority of human history—we’re talking hundreds of thousands of years—humans lived as hunter gatherers.
-Our diets consisted mostly of wild meats, and to a lesser degree on low nutrient plants.
+Our diets consisted mostly of wild meats, and to a lesser degree, low nutrient plants.